graphsignal/graphsignal-python/README.md

 ### Session tracking

 Session groups multiple traces together to represent a run, thread, conversation or user interactions.
 Session tracking allows session-level visualization, analytics and issue detection.
-It also enables detection of session outliers and other issues.

 Set a session identifier as `session_id` tag for every request, e.g. in a request handler: